For nine months you’ve watched your belly go from flat to the size of—well, a full-term baby.

 The growing intensity is the increased tightening of the muscles.
 The tightening isn’t just felt inside.
 If you feel your abdomen during a contraction, it has a hard or stiff sensation.

 Your doctor (or midwife) will start timing your contractions.
-Knowing how far apart they are and for how long they last helps the medical pros judge just how soon that baby of yours is coming.
+Knowing how far apart they are and for how long they last help the medical pros judge just how soon that baby of yours is coming.
 The closer the tightening gets (and longer it lasts), the closer you are to pushing.

 5. The Muscles Stop Contracting.